Adamoutadi/MadMarch-prophet/README.md

 After the first round, we create a new data frame "teams" with only the teams that won their first-round games.
 We then define the matchups for the second round in a data frame "matchups".
 We loop through the matchups and predict the winner of each game based on the win percentages of the two teams, using a random number to determine the winner.

 Finally, we create a new data frame "teams" with the teams that advanced to the third round.
 We define the matchups for the third round in a list "matchups".
 We loop through the matchups and determine the winner of each game based on the win percentages of the two teams, using a random number to determine the winner.

+# Shiny App

+The first part of the code defines the user interface (UI) of the app using the fluidPage function from the Shiny package.
+The UI has two panels: a sidebar panel and a main panel.
+The sidebar panel contains a select input control for the user to choose a region.
+The main panel has two plot outputs to display the correlation matrix and the prediction plot.

+The second part of the code defines the server-side logic using the server function.
+The server function is responsible for processing user input, creating reactive data frames, and generating the output for the UI.
+The reactive function is used to create a reactive data frame based on the user's input region.
+The renderPlot function is used to generate the correlation matrix and prediction plot based on the reactive data frame.
+Finally, the shinyApp function is used to run the app by passing in the UI and server functions as arguments.